Keep Up With McLean!

 Adult residents’ average length of stay is between 30 and 90 days.
 At OCDI Jr., most commonly, youth stay for 2 months in residential care.
 The OCDI is covered by most health insurance providers, but self-pay is possible.

-Our programs primarily use two methods to treat OCD: exposure and response prevention (ERP) therapy—allowing individuals to gradually face their obsessional cues in order to build confidence with triggers and ultimately inhibit future compulsive responses, and acceptance and commitment therapy (ACT)—which promotes a willingness to accept and address, rather than avoid, difficult thoughts and emotions and may reduce barriers to other forms of treatment.
-These treatment approaches have been shown to have a profound and positive impact on the lives of individuals struggling with OCD, anxiety, and related disorders.
+We primarily use two methods to treat OCD.
+Exposure and response prevention (ERP) therapy allows individuals to gradually face their obsessional cues in order to build confidence with triggers and ultimately inhibit future compulsive responses.
+Acceptance and commitment therapy (ACT) promotes a willingness to accept and address, rather than avoid, difficult thoughts and emotions and may reduce barriers to other forms of treatment.
+These treatment approaches are proven to help individuals struggling with OCD, anxiety, and related disorders.

 “It was life-changing being at the OCDI.
 The staff, along with my parents, changed my life.
 I have an entirely different perception of my emotions and believe that the classes and groups will vastly reduce the re-occurrence of major depressive episodes.”– Patient treated at the OCDI